Milestone chart: Definition, steps, and a template

 • Can the project still be completed without this task?

-If the answer is yes to all but the last question, you have successfully identified a milestone.
+If you answered yes to all the questions except the last one, you have found a milestone.

 Example: To build out your merger project and to-dos, you must first categorize each initiative: